DataDog/kafka-kit/cmd/metricsfetcher/README.md

 `-broker-storage-query` should be scoped to your target Kafka cluster and storage device that Kafka partition data is stored on.
 Brokers should be tagged in Datadog with their broker IDs using  `broker_id` tag.
 No aggregations should be specified.

 `-partition-size-query` should be scoped to the same target Kafka cluster.
 No aggregations should be specified.
 If only a single topic is being used, the metric query can be simplified to reduce the amount of data to be fetched/stored.
-Example: `-partition-size-query="max:kafka.log.partition.size{service:kafka,topic:my_topic} by {topic,partition}"`.
+Example (note the addition of the `topic` query tag): `-partition-size-query="max:kafka.log.partition.size{service:kafka,topic:my_topic} by {topic,partition}"`.

 `-span` specifies a duration in seconds that metric queries cover.
 All points in the series are rolled up as a single average value.
 This is automatically combined with the above flags to create complete rollup queries.